 Email us at: email@example.com

-Kick It Up is a 5 day precision dance summer intensive featuring a professional teaching faculty who will offer 30 hours of training in ballet, jazz, tap and precision technique for dancers age 10 and up who have at least 3 years of training.
-Elective classes include modern, hip hop, acrobatics, street, improv, contemporary and musical theater.
+Kick It Up is a 5 day precision dance summer intensive for ages 10 and up featuring a professional teaching faculty who will offer 30 hours of training in ballet, jazz, tap and precision technique for dancers age 10 and up who have at least 3 years of training.
+Elective classes include modern, hip hop, street, improv, contemporary acrobatics and musical theater.

 Partnering with Appalachian State University, dancers enjoy training on campus.

 In addition to classes, dancers will enjoy an Outdoor Field Trip along the Appalachian Trail, Student Showcase Performance and Sponsored Goody Bags.

 Our final day of classes includes a Friends and Family Showcase as well as an Optional Audition for The Carolina Snowbelles precision dance company.

 Kick It Up, Jr. is a 5 day dance intensive for ages 7-9 (w/2 years prior training).
 Daily classes offered in ballet, tap and jazz from 9:00 am-12:00 noon at The Space @ Project Dance.
 Elective classes include hip hop, musical theatre and contemporary.
 The final day of our intensive juniors will join the dancers at App State for a choreography review and friends and family showcase.